Rookout/docs/docs/rules-tasks.md

 ---
 id: rules-tasks
-title: Rule Tasks
+title: Breakpoint Tasks
 ---

 ## Data Redaction

-The [filter operation](rules-reference.md#filter) may be used to perform data redaction on the data fetched by a Rule before sending it to its destination.
+The [filter operation](rules-reference.md#filter) may be used to perform data redaction on the data fetched by a Breakpoint before sending it to its destination.

-For example, adding the following snippet to the Rule Operations section:
+For example, adding the following snippet to the Breakpoint Operations section:
 ```json
 {
   "name": "filter",